sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.3.1 (2024/05/18) =
+* Add: Support for Vision in Assistants v2.
+* Add: Support for Function Calls with OpenAI's Assistants v2.
+* Add: Support for Functions Calls via Streaming with Anthropic.
+* Update: Enhanced the way uploads are handled and displayed in the chatbot.
+* Fix: Issue with finetuned models when used in chatbots.
+* Fix: Many little fixes that troubled some of you on Discord! 😬 I am always checking!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.3.0 (2024/05/14) =
 * Add: Support for GPT-4o (OpenAI).
 * Fix: Improved (and fixed) the finetuning process.
 * Update: Many enhancements and fixes in the code.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.2.95 (2024/04/25) =
 * Add: Support for File Search and Vector Stores with Assistants v2.